 In general, my approach to mastering is guided by the precept to "do no harm."
 I respect the vision of the mix and only make changes when I am confident of an improvement.
 And while mastering can involve minute changes, I still prioritize emotional impact.
 It can be surprising how small adjustments can affect the feel and impact of a song.
 As always, I let my emotional reactions guide my decisions.

 - Mix evaluation to help make the mix as good as possible prior to mastering

 - Up to 4 revisions

 - High resolution master at 24 bit and 96k sample rate that meets the Mastered for iTunes criteria.
 Outlets like Bandcamp and HDTracks will also accept high res files.

 - CD quality master at 16 bit and 44.1k sample rate

-- AAC file for easy emailing or reference on a phone (not intended for release)
+- AAC file for easy emailing or reference and phone playback (not intended for release)

 - Masters prepped for vinyl available upon request.
 Referrals to cutting engineers and pressing plants available.

 - DDPi for CD manufacturing available upon request